jacobcantwell/low-code-machine-learning-pipeline/README.md

 Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL.
 With a few actions in the AWS Management Console, you can point Athena at your data stored in Amazon S3 and begin using standard SQL to run ad-hoc queries and get results in seconds.
 Athena is serverless, so there is no infrastructure to setup or manage, and you can start analyzing data immediately.

 Amazon Athena can be used as a data source for business intelligence tools and other applications, such as SQL workbench.
 To explore and visualize your data with business intelligence tools, download, install, and configure an ODBC (Open Database Connectivity) or JDBC (Java Database Connectivity) driver.
 On Windows operating systems, you can use the Microsoft Power BI connector for Amazon Athena to analyze data from Amazon Athena in Microsoft Power BI Desktop.
+Athena integrates with Amazon QuickSight for easy data visualization in the AWS management console.

 #### Setup Amazon Athena